This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 What is Corn Silk Tea?

-It is an incredible, easy-to-make tea with medicinal properties!
-It is enjoyed across Asia and it is even sold in bottles at many Asian grocery stores.
+Corn silk tea is an incredible, easy-to-make tea with medicinal properties and beneficial effects!
+It’s enjoyed all across Asia and even sold in bottles at many Asian grocery stores.
 But it’s also very easy to make at home, and it’s a wonderful way to reduce food waste in your home kitchen.

-It’s an herbal tea made from the silky strands of the corn plant and is known for its slightly sweet, mild taste.
-People use the tea for its diuretic, kidney-supporting, blood sugar-regulating, antioxidant, anti-inflammatory, and digestive-support properties.
+It’s an herbal tea made from the silky strands that come out of the top of corn cobs and is known for its slightly sweet flavor and mild taste.
+It has been used as a natural remedy for its diuretic, kidney-supporting, blood sugar-regulating, antioxidant, anti-inflammatory, and digestive-support properties.

 What Makes This Recipe Great

-The flavour of this one-ingredient tea is mild, toasty, with notes of corn (of course).
-You can enjoy it either iced or hot.
-Some bottled varieties are also flavoured with toasted rice and corn.
+The flavor of this one-ingredient tea is mild, toasty, with notes of corn (of course).
+The most common way to drink the tea is hot but you can also enjoy it iced!
+Some bottled varieties are also flavored with toasted rice and corn.

 When you make your own, you can add anything you’d like!
 For sweetness, try adding a touch of maple syrup.
-After making the tea, use the leftover ears of corn for any of your favorite recipes!
+When you’re done making this beneficial tea, use the leftover ears of corn for any of your favorite recipes!

-This really is such an easy recipe with lots of health benefits (see below!).
+This really is such an easy recipe with lots of health benefits (see below!) and can have an overall positive impact on your well-being.
 I hope you love it!

 Ingredient Notes

-- Fresh corn silk: Start with 3-4 ears of fresh corn, still in their husk.
+• Fresh corn silk: Start with 3-4 ears of fresh organic corn, still in their husk.
 The more cornsilk you use, the more flavourful your tea will be.
-I like to use the silk from about 4-5 ears of corn to make 2-3 cups of tea.
+I like to use the silky threads from about 4-5 ears of corn to make 2-3 cups of tea.

-- Remove the corn silk from your corn husk and trim off any dead or exposed ends.
+1. Remove the corn silk (the thread-like strands found under the husks of ears of corn ) from your corn husk and trim off any dead or exposed ends.

-- If you’d like to dry your corn silk out, spread it out on a tray and let it sit in the sun until dry to the touch.
+2. If you’d like to dry your corn silk out, spread the thread-like fibers out on a tray and let it sit in the sun until dry to the touch.
 This step is optional, but you can save dry corn silk for future tea!

-- When ready to brew, add corn silk into a mug directly or a large bowl/jar and pour hot water over it.
+3. When ready to brew, add corn silk into a mug directly or a large bowl/jar and pour hot water over it.
 Let steep for 5 minutes.
-Alternatively, you can add water and the silk to a pot and boil for 5-8 minutes.
+Alternatively, you can add water and the thread-like fiber to a pot and boil for 5-8 minutes.

 What Are the Health Benefits of Corn Silk Tea?

-- Diuretic: it has diuretic effects, meaning it may promote urine production and help with water retention.
+1. Diuretic: It is believed to have diuretic effects, meaning it may promote urine production and help with water retention.
 This can be beneficial for reducing bloating and swelling and supporting kidney function.

-- Urinary tract: Corn silk tea can have a soothing effect on the urinary system and may help alleviate symptoms of urinary tract infections or bladder conditions and irritation.
+2. Urinary tract: It is believed to have a soothing effect on the urinary system and may help alleviate symptoms of urinary tract infections or bladder conditions and irritation.

-- Digestive support: It has a soothing effect on the digestive system and can aid in relieving indigestion and stomachaches.
+5. Digestive support: This tea is believed to have a soothing effect on the digestive system and may aid in relieving indigestion and stomachaches.

-Note: Always check with your healthcare professional and take necessary precautions if you have any allergies, intolerances, or serious health concerns.
+Note: Always check with your healthcare provider and take necessary precautions if you have any allergies, intolerances, or serious health concerns.

 More Ways to Use Corn Silk Tea